palewire/first-automated-chart/docs/index.md

 # First Automated Chart

-Learn how you can use [Python](https://www.python.org/) and the [Datawrapper](https://developer.datawrapper.de/docs/getting-started) API to create a limitless number of charts and maps.
+Learn how you can use [Python](https://www.python.org/) and the [Datawrapper](https://developer.datawrapper.de/docs/getting-started) API to create a limitless number of charts.

 ## What this class covers